dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```
 The output is a set of figures representing barplots for the produced patterns.
 The outputs can be found under `./output/{label}/pattern/viz/`.

-For the testing example, the combination of patterns representing more than 80% will look like the following:
+For the testing example, the combination of patterns representing more than 80% of the training set will look like the following barplot:

 <p align="center">
   <img src="https://github.com/dieterich-lab/MiMB_JACUSA2_chapter/blob/main/img/barplot_NMF.png?raw=true" width="300">
 </p>
 <p align="center">
-  <em>Figure 2: Combination of patterns representing 80% of training set</em>
+  <em>Figure 2: Combination of patterns representing 80% of the training set</em>
 </p>

 - Run `predict_modification` target to predict modified sites